mrcjkb/rustaceanvim/README.md

 >[!WARNING]
 >
 > Do not call the [`nvim-lspconfig.rust_analyzer`](https://github.com/neovim/nvim-lspconfig)
-> setup or set up the lsp client for `rust-analyzer` manually,
+> setup or set up the LSP client for `rust-analyzer` manually,
 > as doing so may cause conflicts.

 This is a filetype plugin that works out of the box,